Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 \CHANGED{To be able to execute test cases for 31,878 hours, we performed our experiments using the HPC cluster of the University of Luxembourg~\cite{HPC}.
 The HPC cluster consists of Intel Xeon E5-2680 v4 (2.4 GHz) nodes.
 To perform our experiments, we tested 100 mutants in parallel, each one on a dedicated node.}

-In the following sections, we analyze differences in results using a non-parametric Mann Whitney U-test (with $\alpha$ = 0.05)~\cite{Arcuri:practicalGuide:ICSE:2015}.
+In the following sections, we \JMR{3.11}{discuss statistical significance} using a non-parametric Mann Whitney U-test (with $\alpha$ = 0.05)~\cite{Arcuri:practicalGuide:ICSE:2015}.
 We discuss effect size based on Vargha and Delaney’s $A_{12}$ statistics, a non-parametric effect size measure~\cite{VDA,Arcuri:practicalGuide:ICSE:2015}.
 Based on $A_{12}$, effect size is considered small when $0.56 \le A_{12} < 0.64$, medium when $0.64 \le A_{12} < 0.71$, large when $A_{12} \ge 0.71$.
 Otherwise the compared samples are considered equivalent, that is to be drawn from the same population~\cite{VDA}.